jhuckaby/mendo.org/docs/welcome.md

 ### So I can post anything I want?

 Well, within reason.
-It should be said that we reserve the right to delete any message we deem inappropriate (examples include fake news, hate speech, adult content, etc.), or we may move messages into an "Off-Topic" category, which is hidden for all users by default.
+It should be said that we reserve the right to delete any message we deem inappropriate (examples include hate speech, adult content, etc.), or we may move messages into an "Off-Topic" category, which is hidden for all users by default.
 For repeated offenses we may ban accounts and/or block sender addresses.
 See our [terms of service](/terms) for more details.

 Another important note: If you are going to cross-post your messages onto the ListServ (we provide a checkbox to do this on a post-by-post basis), please observe [their rules and conditions](http://www.mcn.org/email/atos.html).